zipurman/oVIRT_Simple_Backup/README.md

  - Restore a single VM from your backed up VMs in the GUI
  - Stop/Start VMs from within the GUI

+#### Importing from XenServer or other images
+ - You can try the method outlined in the xen_migrate folder of this project.
+That script will generate a raw image from your existing VM environment and allow you to migrate it using the tools in this script.
+ - If you already have the raw image file(s) for your VMs, you can try using this script to migrate them.
+I have only tested Citrix XenServer 7.2 to this script running Linux-Debian VMs.

 #### Items Not Yet Completed
  - Better docblocks in code to make contributors possible ;)
  - Restore currently creates a clone which needs NICS, CPU, MEM, etc adjusted after complete.
 Working on getting a full restore to work but API is being fussy and cryptic.